-Gold Prices Forecast: The impressive data from the United States labor market, which suggests rising interest rates, causes a dramatic decline in the price of gold.
-For the first time in eighteen months, China has stopped purchasing gold, which has an effect on market mood and pricing.
-With a robust labor market in the United States and high interest rates, traders anticipate that gold will continue to face pressure.
+Gold Prices Forecast The United States labor market has shown incredible data, which suggests rising interest rates, consequently causing a dramatic drop in the price of gold.
+This is the first time in eighteen months that China has not purchased gold, which impacts the market sentiment and pricing.
+Due to the strong labor market in the United States and high interest rates, traders expect the gold price to still be under pressure.

 Gold Faces Pressure